Skip to main content

 CodeRabbit requests read and write access to your repository for its code review, issue management, and pull request generation features to work.
 CodeRabbit never stores your code.
 For more information, see the CodeRabbit Trust Center.

-• Install & Authorize (for new organization integrations)
+Click Install & Authorize (for new integrations) or Save (for existing integrations).

 Next steps